mjschultz/django-tastefulpy/docs/tutorial.rst

   * :doc:`resources` (filtering & sorting)
   * :doc:`serialization`

-Tastypie is also very easy to override and extend.
+Tastefulpy is also very easy to override and extend.
 For some common patterns and approaches, you should refer to the :doc:`cookbook` documentation.